inverse-inc/packetfence-dhcp-forwarder/README.md

 dhcp-forwarder
 --------------

-* If nssm shows a status different then running, you can launch manually dhcp-forwarder from its working directory from the command line.
+* if nssm shows a status different then running, you can launch manually dhcp-forwarder from its working directory from the command line.
-That application should give you more details about the reasons the service is failing.
+That application should give you more details about the reasons the service is failing

 Note: The configured interface needs to be connected.
 If you need to change the interface or destination information, you should execute dhcp-forwarder-config-generator.exe from a command line in its program files folder to regenerate a clean configuration.